-A. No. We prefer to meet with all prospective students before considering an application for enrollment and ask that students entering grades 2 through 6 spend a day shadowing a class for a day if possible.
+A. No. We prefer to meet with all prospective students before considering an application for enrollment and ask that students entering grades 2 through 6 spend a day shadowing a class.

 Q. Is your Kindergarten a full or half day program?

-A. Santa Cruz Children’s School Kindergartners attend school for a full day however they complete the bulk of their academic lessons in the first half of the day.
-In addition, the last 45 minutes of each day are spent on the yard for one final recess period.
+A. Santa Cruz Children’s School Kindergartners attend school for a full day.
+They complete the bulk of their academic lessons in the first half of the day.
+In addition, the last 45 minutes of each day are spent on the yard for one final recess period (aka "linner").

 Q. Do you offer any before or after-school care?

 A. Instruction begins at 8:30am each day but students can be dropped off as early as 8:00am at no additional cost.
-Our after-school program runs from 2:45 to 4pm and the cost is detailed in the new student application.
+Our after-school program runs from 2:30 to 4pm.
+After school care is charged only when you use it.
+See the application for more details.
 We offer homework assistance and after-school workshops along with plenty of active outdoor free play.

 Q. Is SCCS a good fit for my child with special needs?